πŸƒ 3 KM = ONE PINT Β· 75 KCAL/KM Β· 200 KCAL/PINT ● HONEST MATH πŸ‡ΏπŸ‡¦ SA Β· πŸ‡±πŸ‡» LV Β· πŸ‡°πŸ‡ͺ KE Β· πŸ‡³πŸ‡¬ NG

 Here's roughly how many calories common workouts burn (varies by weight and intensity):

-Here's roughly how far you need to run (or equivalent exercise) to earn back one beer, based on a 70kg person:
+Roughly how far a 70kg person needs to run (or equivalent cycling) to earn back one beer:

 Calorie counts from fitness trackers are estimates, not exact measurements.
 They're calculated using formulas that factor in your heart rate, weight, activity type, and duration.
 The margin of error is typically 15–30%.